-Apply for Residency in Spain
+Apply for Residency/Green Card in Spain Today

 Information about Residency in Spain Once you have your NIE Number

 The Technical Information….
 Our Residency advisor will explain all this is simpler format.
 Click here to read the latest advice for British nationals living in Spain

 On the 28 March 2007 a Spanish Royal Decree (240/07) made it a requirement that all EU citizens planning to stay in Spain for more than 3 months must register in person at the Oficina de Extranjeros in their province of residence or at designated Police stations.

 Once you have your NIE Number you can apply for residency in Spain

 When you register, you will be issued with a credit card size Residence Certificate stating your name, address, nationality, NIE number (Número de Identificación Extranjero) and your date of registration as a resident

 A tenancy agreement over 6 months or a Padron certificate from the town-hall *ideally both

 A full-time job contract paying tax and social security in Spain